-(73) The important role of religious communities with regard to dialogue means that efforts should be undertaken in this field between the religious communities and public authorities.
-The Council of Europe is already engaged to this end through various initiatives of the Parliamentary Assembly and the seminars of the Commissioner for Human Rights, who since 2000 has brought together representatives of religious communities with the aim of associating them with the human rights agenda of the Council of Europe.
+The important role of religious communities with regard to dialogue means that efforts should be undertaken in this field between religious communities and public authorities.
+The Council of Europe is already committed to this end through various initiatives of the Parliamentary Assembly and the seminars of the Commissioner for Human Rights, who since 2000 has brought together representatives of religious communities with the aim of associating them with the human rights agenda of the Council of Europe.
 Religious practice is part of contemporary human life, and it therefore cannot and should not be outside the sphere of interest of public authorities, although the state must preserve its role as the neutral and impartial organiser of the exercise of various religions, faiths and beliefs.
-The "Volga Forum Declaration" (2006) called for the Council of Europe to enter "an open, transparent and regular dialogue" with religious organisations, while recognising that this must be underpinned by universal values and principles.
+The "Volga Forum Declaration" (2006) called for the Council of Europe to enter "an open, transparent and regular dialogue" with religious organisations, while decision of 15 February 2001.

+9 See for instance Kurtulmuş v.
+Turkey, No. 65500/01, decision of 24 January 2006; Leyla Şahin v.
+Turkey, judgment of 10 November 2005 (Grand Chamber); Dahlab v.
+Switzerland, decision of 15 February 2001 recognising that this must be underpinned by universal values and principles.
 This could replicate the round-table approach which individual member states have taken to dialogue with religious communities.
-The San Marino Declaration (2007) on the religious dimension of intercultural dialogue affirmed that religions could elevate and enhance dialogue.
+The San Marino Declaration (2007)12 on the religious dimension of intercultural dialogue affirmed that religions could elevate and enhance dialogue.
 It identified the context as a shared ambition to protect individual human dignity by the promotion of human rights, including equality between women and men, to strengthen social cohesion and to foster mutual understanding and respect.
 In the San Marino Declaration, the religious and civil-society representatives present welcomed the interest of the Council of Europe in this field; they recognised that the Council of Europe would remain neutral towards the various religions whilst defending the freedom of thought, conscience and religion, the rights and duties of all citizens, and the respective autonomy of state and religions.
 They considered that there is a need for appropriate fora to consider the impact of religious practice on other areas of public policies, such as health and education, without discrimination and with due respect for the rights of non-believers.
-Those holding nonreligious worldviews have an equal right to contribute, alongside religious representatives, to debates on the moral foundations of society and to be engaged in forums for intercultural dialogue.
+Those holding non-religious world views have an equal right to contribute, alongside religious representatives, to debates on the moral foundations of society and to be engaged in forums for intercultural dialogue.